 Australia is a vast country with many micro climates.
 It is possible to have really hot 40C days in some parts while it snows in other parts of the country.
 And there are such a lot of different honeymoon styles one could embrace.
 From the a rain-forest retreat in the far north, to a bungalow in Tasmania your choice is largely going to depend on the time of year and your interests.

-If your not from Australia Keep in mind (as we will in this review) that the Australian summer is also school summer break and lasts all the way through December and January.
+If you're not from Australia Keep in mind (as we will in this review) that the Australian summer is also schooling summer break and lasts all the way through December and January.
 Vacation places can become especially busy after Christmas with families taking the kids to the beach at this time.

 One place that has made a big name for itself as far as honeymoons and weddings is concerned is Port Douglas in Far North Queensland.
 Palm Cove is located right up in the tropics of Far North Queensland between Cairns and Port Douglas (both of which could make great honeymoon destinations in themselves).